AlekSi/talos-rfcs/002-key-management.md

 * Any private key exposed to internet-connected memory is compromised
 * Any private key that can be used without physical consent is compromised
 * Any key pair will become irrecoverable at any time
-* Any public key not signed by peers or a well maintained CA is is an imposter
-* Any shared hardware that is not used with constant supervision is compromised

 ## Requirements

 * All private keys:
-  * MUST be generated in one of the following ways:
+  * MUST be generated in one of the following ways: // we should decide
-    * Airgapped system (Advanced)
+    1. Airgapped system (Advanced)
       * Secure booted with Heads or Safeboot
       * Deterministic OS image verified by at least one peer
       * Network devices physically disabled
       * External entropy source provided
         * Examples: Infinite Noise, analog sensors seeding /dev/random, etc
-    * Inside PERSONAL HSM (Easy)
+    2. Inside Yubikeys (Easy)
-      * Yubikeys enable simple one-command generation but lack backup options // insecure curves
+      * They enable simple one-command generation but lack backup options // insecure curves?
-      * Ledger provides on-device generation and backup generation
   * MUST be stored on PERSONAL HSMs
   * SHOULD maintain Master key and Subkeys on separate PERSONAL HSMs
   * SHOULD have strictly scoped and distinct master key and subkeys:
     * Master key only has "Certify" permission
     * Subkeys for each of "Auth", "Sign", and "Encrypt"
-  * SHOULD have a paper backup
+  * SHOULD have a paper backup // hehe
     * BIP39 or raw GnuPG ASC exports possible
     * Consider safety deposit box, high quality safe, or Shamir's Secret Sharing
 * All PERSONAL HSMs